SafeHome.org may receive compensation from some providers listed on this page. Learn More

 How to choose the right security camera for your needs.

-You can’t put a price on security.
-Except, you can.
-We’re not all made of money and the bottom line matters.
-The thing is, it’s not easy to make sense of the bottom line when it comes to security cameras.
+Unfortunately, making sense of the bottom line isn’t as easy as you might think when it comes to home security cameras.
 It’s not just that there are different companies to sort through.
-Purchasing a camera can involve several different costs, and making sense of them sometimes requires a compass and a slide rule.
+Purchasing a camera can involve several costs, and making sense of them all feels like it requires a compass and a slide rule.
 Luckily we have both, and we’re happy to offer a few pointers to help you demystify it all.

 There are a dozen different ways to structure your security camera purchase.
 Do you want to pay one price upfront for the equipment, or break it down into a monthly subscription for storage and usage?
 Do you want to pay a lot now and a little later, or a little now and a little more later, or nothing now and everything later?

 In fact, it sometimes seems like every brand has its own model for pricing.
 And while choice can be a good thing, it makes comparing options more difficult.
 For instance, we like cameras with local storage, like micro SD cards.
 That way we can store footage and keep it as long as we want, but without having to pay a dime in cloud storage fees.
 As a result, we’re fans of Lorex, a company that offers multiple different local storage cameras.
 You can find out more by checking out our hands-on Lorex camera review.
 Of course, if you go the Lorex route, you have to factor in other costs, like micro SD cards.
+And, you have to give up the option of professional monitoring, which we generally encourage homeowners to use if it’s available.

 Pro Tip: Want to get the full scoop on security camera costs?
 If so, head over to our in-depth guide to home security camera pricing.